csebooks/relational-databases/content.en/introduction/data-storage-and-querying/index.md

 ---
 title: Data Storage and Querying
-weight: 9
+weight: 7
 ---

-Data Storage and Querying## Data Storage and Querying
+# Data Storage and Querying

 A database system is partitioned into modules that deal with each of the re- sponsibilities of the overall system.
 The functional components of a database system can be broadly divided into the storage manager and the query processor components.